archiewald/archiewald.github.io/_posts/2020-03-19-my-deep-work-flow.md

 It is far from being finished but is already useful enough for me to use it - basic pomodoro timer with desktop notification.

-Here it is, [Yet Another Pomodoro App (CLICK ME)](https://www.kozubek.dev/yapa-frontend/).
+Here it is, ~~[Yet Another Pomodoro App (CLICK ME)](https://www.kozubek.dev/yapa-frontend/)~~ (Yapa is out!
+[Find more](https://www.yapa.kozubek.dev)).
 It is super simple and ugly.
 As long as you open it in Google Chrome on any system, you should be able to install it as a stand-alone, offline first app.
 It is a website but you don't need an internet connection to use it after you enter it!
 This is probably the future of how apps, both desktop and mobile, will be distributed.

 <figure>
   <img src="{{ "/assets/images/5-yapa.png" | absolute_url }}" alt="yet another pomodoro app">